The 2009 Victory Garden Craze

-Vegetable gardening is making a big splash in 2009.
+The rising high costs of food and the tough economic conditions have convinced a lot of people to try growing their own vegetables.
 Reports indicate the number of people starting gardens is way up and seed sales are soaring.
-Even the First Lady has started a vegetable garden at the White House.
 A common reason is the desire to save money on food in today’s tough economic times.
+Growing fresh, healthy food while getting some exercise outdoors is not a bad reason either.

 While I think it is great that many people are getting into gardening, I also worry that far too many will be disappointed and give up gardening because they won’t have the success they had hoped for.
 This will be especially true for people getting into gardening primarily to save money.
 Here are a few tips that will hopefully reduce disappointments.